|

 Object replace(<Object> newItem, <Object> oldItem)

-is returned if it was in the list—otherwise null
+oldItem is returned if it was in the list—otherwise null is returned.

 Iterator reverseIterator()